backstage/backstage/.changeset/red-pens-tickle.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Override default commit message and author details in BitbucketServer
+Added ability to override the commit message and author details for the `publish:bitbucketServer` action.